| Hawes Mechanical Television Archive |

 DTV Changeover FAQ, Part 6 |

-Maybe so.
-Suppose that you live near a big city.
-You receive several analog stations, and reception is fairly good.
-You'll probably get most of the same stations, and you might even pull in a few new ones.
 Frequency shift and coverage.
 Many stations are shifting to new frequencies.
-Some, but not all VHF station will move to UHF frequencies.
+Some, but not all VHF stations will move to UHF frequencies.
 The local coverage area of the new frequencies usually matches the coverage of the old frequencies.
 (The typical match is 90 percent or better.)
 I suspect that fringe-coverage conditions of widely-separated frequencies probably don't match as well.
 For instance, lower frequencies tend to travel further.
 Higher frequencies tend to be less noisy.
-Noise makes "snow" in an analog picture.
-Noise can destroy a digital picture.
-Add into the bargain, though, that digital signals have a higher average signal strength than analog signals do.
+In an analog picture, noise makes "snow."
+Yet noise can destroy a digital picture.
+Add this fact into the bargain, though: Digital signals have a higher average signal strength than analog signals do.
 QUESTION.
 How well do these DTV converters perform?
 ANSWER.
 In Chicago-area tests, a Zenith DTT900, ATSC converter picked up 11 extra stations.
 Some of these are multicasters with three or more subchannels.
 Analog sets here receive about 19 stations.
 Our digital test pulled in 30.
 Add to those the UHF stations that we could never before see on this particular set.
-Now, they come in fine.
+Now they come in fine.
 For the test, we never re-aimed the roof antenna.
 In fact, the test antenna is very old, and missing a few elements.
 Despite our inadequate setup, the pictures seemed sharp, ghost-free and clear.
 The color was extremely saturated.
-We did notice frequent digital artifacts, though.
+Some might like this effect, but to us it seems unnatural.
+We also noticed frequent digital artifacts.
 The artifacts are a definite step down from analog.
-For some reason, the digital pictures often don't fill the screen.
+A common problem is that digital pictures often don't fill the screen.
 We were glad that the Zenith includes a "Zoom" button that fixes this problem.
 Yet the Zenith doesn't work through a switchbox.
 That's another minus.
 Analog problem.
 Some stations might not convert to digital broadcasting.
-Of course, you won't see these through a decoder box.
+Of course, you won't see these stations through a decoder box.
 The Zenith doesn't have a passthrough switch to allow analog television viewing after conversion.
 An external switchbox would fix this problem, but the Zenith refuses to operate through a switchbox.
-The test switch is a Radio Shack unit.
+Our test switch is a Radio Shack unit.
 The only way to watch analog shows is to reconnect the antenna to the TV.
-Digital problems.
-I've already mentioned the artifacts.
-Actually, with artifacts, the Zenith is probably better than most.
-The Zenith picture seems better than what we saw when we tested a Digital Stream DTX9900 box.
-Neither box provides the picture quality of a Channel Master CM-7000 box.
-In quality, Zenith is closer than Digital Stream is.
-(With an excellent antenna, a nearby transmitter and no obstructions, you'll see the fewest artifacts.)
-Another problem is system crashes.
-So that we could record several shows, we left the Zenith on for a few weeks.
-When the box is on for long periods, it sometimes crashes.
-Then you get a static scene.
-The scene consists of parts of a picture and some cryptic hex numbers.
-The box won't change stations or even turn off.
-It's completeley locked up.
-Time to hit the big switch and reboot!
-Then everything's fine.
-I've seen two such crashes.
-The Upshot?
-Converter boxes aren't that expensive.
-Use your NTIA coupon and buy a converter.
-Try it out.
-Maybe you'll be satisfied with the result.
-You can always return the box for your out-of-pocket expense.
-In that case, you'll lose the coupon.
-But, if you venture nothing, you gain nothing.
-For converter reviews, see these sites...

 QUESTION.
 I want to upgrade to a DTV set.
 What should I do with my old TV, VCR, TiVo, DVD player, etc.?
 ANSWER.
 Sell it to your uncle in Mexico.
 (Honestly, someone could make a good business of remarketing used TVs in Mexico!)
 There are many other good uses for your analog TV set...

 Or recycle your equipment the green way.
 See...
 QUESTION.
 My converter worked when I installed it.
 Now all I get is snow.
 What should I do?
 ANSWER.
-Here are the steps to follow...
+Follow these steps...

 Still doesn't work?
 Check these connections...

 QUESTION.
 I watch sporting events, and I'm concerned about digital artifacts.
 What does an artifact look like?
 ANSWER.
 You have reason for your concern.
 Sporting events are among television's finest programs.
 These programs push the limits of the technology, and they provide some of the best pictures.
 This point is especially true of live events such as football and automobile races.
 Sports enthusiasts are television's "power users" and also its strongest critics.
 A digital artifact might involve the whole screen, or just a part.
 In the worst digital artifacts, the picture freezes and breaks up into a panel of squares.
 The screen might stay this way for several seconds.
 Of course, you miss the action.
 You might have seen such digital artifacts with analog reception of digital shows, such as shows from a satellite.
 (In these shows, the program is digital up until the transmitter.)
 Digital artifacts tend to occur when a large part of the picture changes.
 For example, when a foreground football player dashes across the screen.
 Or when the scene changes.
 Since sports involve a lot of motion and scene changes, expect to suffer through many digital artifacts.
 In sports television, the worst problem of artifacts is that they obscure rapidly- changing events.
 Such events are the essence of sports!
 Also during and after a digital artifact passes, the sound often goes out of sync.
 Except for digitally-originated shows, analog TV has no digital artifacts.
 We might as well say it: Digital artifacts are a terrible drawback of digital TV.
 The lack of digital artifacts is a serious advantage of analog TV.
 QUESTION.
 What are the digital channel assignments for my area?
 ANSWER.
 For the national list (by state), click Digital Channels.
 The links below help you to find all the stations in your area.
-You can also find the distance and to the station antenna.
+You can also find the distance to the station antenna.
 This information will help you to aim your receiving antenna for the best picture...
 QUESTION.
 My converter has two (or three) types of outputs.
 Which connectors do I use?
 ANSWER.
 The coax output is the one that most people use.
 That's why most manufacturers provide a coaxial cable.
 Connect the coaxial cable between the converter box output and the TV's antenna input.
 The RCA jacks provide an AV output that bypasses part of the TV.
 Result: A better picture.
 Very few qualifying converters (such as Channel Master) provide a DIN jack output.
 This jack is for S-video.
 The DIN output bypasses more of the TV circuit and offers you the best picture.
 Of course, your TV must also have an AV or a DIN jack.
 Here's a summary...

 QUESTION.
 Will the new ATSC, digital standard last as long as NTSC did?
 ANSWER.
 Not likely.
 Digital devices become obsolete much faster than analog devices do.
 Think about how many PCs or cellphones you've had in the past 10 or 15 years.
 Other digital devices have come and gone, too.
 For example...